sathvikbhagavan/python-repl-runner/README.md

 # python-repl-runner

-Using Shift+Enter to run selected python code in REPL like Julia.
+Using Cmd+Enter to run selected python code in REPL like Julia.